ScorpionBytes/h3-cli/README.md

 #### Via zip download

-If you downloaded the repo as a zip file, then re-download the zip file and unzip it to the same location (ie. replace your existing h3-cli installation with the new zip).
+If you downloaded the repo as a zip file, then re-download the zip file and unzip it to the same location (in other words replace your existing h3-cli installation with the new zip).